Pedro-Simon/elections-prediction-with-kedro/README.md

 - <b>pp</b> - pipeline of pre-processing of data, where the data is cleaned.
 - <b>de</b> - pipeline of feature engineering (data engineering), where new columns are created.
 - <b>ds</b> - pipeline of data science, where the dataset is splited and model is fitted.

+### About Kedro

+Kedro is a Data Science tool that helps MLOps processes turning data transformation and prediction modelling into a pipeline.
+With Kedro, the collaborative workflow between the Data Scientist and Data Engineer is enhanced.

+To learn more about kedro, check the [Documentation]([https://link-url-here.org](https://kedro.readthedocs.io/en/stable/)).